oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 ### Potability

 If you can imagine a reason where you script is going to be executed on a machine where bash is not available (most common linux distributions and gnu based systems have bash as default shell), you should use the POSIX standard.
+For example, when creating a script that is going to be included in a project as part of the official build process.

 # Other Coding style guidelines